 - Welding sparks – if a welder is not wearing the proper protective gear, welding sparks can cause serious scarring to the arms.

 These are just a few of the ways that permanent scarring can happen; there are many more.
-Give Accident Claims UK a call on the number at the bottom of this page, and tell us how you have been scarred, we will advise you on whether or not you have a valid reason to claim compensation.
+Give Accident Claims UK a call on the number at the bottom of this page and tell us how you have been scarred so we can advise you on whether or not you have a valid reason to claim scar injury compensation.

 What Can Be the Long-Term Effects of Suffering a Permanent Scar?